-Part of the review process includes public hearings in which any member of the public who can provide information pertaining to the four determinations may submit testimony in written statements as well as oral presentations.
+Part of the review process for the adoption/renewal of bilateral agreements includes public hearings in which any member of the public who can provide information pertaining to the four determinations may submit testimony in written statements as well as oral presentations.
 In other words, it is possible for any U. S. citizen to speak up and say NO TO PLUNDER, YES TO BILATERAL AGREEMENTS.

 For more information about CPAC, please visit the U.S. State Department International Cultural Property Protection web site.

 WHAT DOES SAFE DO?